spookysalsa/medermade.github.io/week-3/6-fix-the-errors/README.md

 Read the error closely.

-Answer each of the following questions for each error in your [my_solution.md](my_solution.md) file as a comment.
+Answer each of the following questions for each error in your [my_solution.rb](my_solution.rb) file as a comment.

 - What is the name of the file with the error? (hint: it's the first thing in the error message)
 - What is the line number where the error occurs? (hint: it's after the file name)